kbanu2/441-HW-2/README.md

 Resulting sentence filled in using the model for word generation Statistics file outlining some statistics of the model generation such as:
 Number of epochs, Training loss, Accuracy, Gradient Norm, Memory Usage in MB, and time per epoch

+# Cluster Configuration
+Note: Remove note of .master(local[*]) if using a cloud Apache Spark service

+## Create a New EMR Cluster:
+## Deployment
+Upload your project JAR file and resources to an S3 bucket.
+You can also use a bootstrap action to install any additional libraries not included in the default EMR setup.

+## Submitting Spark Jobs
+Use the following command to submit your Spark job:
+`aws emr add-steps --cluster-id <your-cluster-id> --steps Type=Spark,Name="DataProcessor",Args=[--class,Main,s3://<your-bucket>/DataProcessor.jar]`

+## Spark Configuration
+You may want to adjust the following configurations:
+`spark.executor.memory=2g`
+`spark.driver.memory=1g`
+`spark.executor.cores=2`

 ## Prerequisites ##
 Before running the program, ensure you have the following installed: